mcreel/Econometrics/README.md

 5. To run examples, cd into the relevant subdirectory of Econometrics/Examples, and then just include the script you would like to run.

 6. Once this is done, you can use the code at any time by repeating steps 2 and 4.
-7. To speed things up **a lot**, type ```ìnclude MakeSysimage.jl"``` from Julia, having started Julia with ```julia --proj``` in the directory where you installed the notes.
+7. (*caveat*: I have only tried this using Linux.
+If you're a Windows or OSX user, please open an issue if these instructions don't work).
+To speed things up **a lot**, type ```ìnclude MakeSysimage.jl"``` from Julia, having started Julia with ```julia --proj``` in the directory where you installed the notes.
 This will compile all of the packages, and keep the compiled images for re-use.
 If you do this, when you start Julia in the future, use ```julia --proj -J JuliaSysimage.so```

-7. I recommend setting your operating system to open .jl files with your favorite editor.
+8. I recommend setting your operating system to open .jl files with your favorite editor.
-8. You can see some examples by typing
+9. You can see some examples by typing
    ```julia
    ols()
    mleresults()